Nico-Curti/graphomics/.github/CONTRIBUTING.md

 1. As soon as possible the authors will review your pull request, answering to your message.

-2. Make sure you got credits at the end of merge: we have a lot of project to follow and we may forget to add your name to the list of `AUTHORS.md`.
+2. Make sure you got credits at the end of merge: we have a lot of project to follow and we may forget to add your name to the list of `authors` in the [`pyproject.toml`](https://github.com/Nico-Curti/graphomics/blob/main/pyproject.toml) file.
 Please, do not hesitate to remind us!